CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-dataObject-registration/test-add-system-metadata/README.txt

 @ddblock_end copyright
 ******************************/

-Register a dataObject using one the system generated metadat.
+Register a dataObject using one the system generated metadata.
 makeme: Generate a list of system metadata.
 runme: Use of the system metadata during registration